 Whatever path the NFL chooses to follow in the coming years, the evidence about the dangers of opiates can’t be ignored – thousands of people become addicted to these drugs every year, and thousands more die from overdoses.
 While Turley managed to break free from his addiction on his own terms, not many people manage to follow in his footsteps and regain control of their lives without assistance.

 If you or someone you love is struggling with addiction, Schick Shadel Hospital is here to help.
-For more than 80 years, we’re helped more than 80,000 people overcome their addictions through our counter conditioning program.
+For more than 80 years, we’ve helped more than 80,000 people overcome their addictions through our counter conditioning program.
 Taking the first step can be hard, but our trained professionals are ready to guide you all the way to the finish line.
-Give us a call at (888) 802-4206 to learn more about the services we offer, or fill out our online form to send us a confidential message.
+Give us a call at (800) 272-8464 to learn more about the services we offer or fill out our online form to send us a confidential message.